rodrigo-caballero/linepyline/README.md

 A line-by-line radiative transfer model in pure python -- no C or Fortran extensions to compile.
 The code runs fast thanks to [numba](https://numba.readthedocs.io) parallelization, which gives order-of-magnitude speedup on multi-core CPUs.
+It produces output in xarray Dataset format.

-It is aimed at climate-oriented problems in Earth and planetary atmospheres.
+linepyline is aimed at climate-oriented problems in Earth and planetary atmospheres.
 You can specify the atmosphere to consist of an arbitrary mixture of absorbing gases and optionally a transparent background gas (dry air or N2).
 There are functions to compute mass absorption coefficients and optical depth for the absorbers, and to solve for